celestiaorg/docs/developers/optimism.md

 ### Testing the fallback

-Testing out the Ethereum fallback mechanism can be done with the `go-da` tool.
+Testing out the Ethereum fallback mechanism can be done with a curl command.
 Triggering a simultaneous blob transaction will cause the `op-batcher` blob transaction to fail, with an `incorrect account sequence` error, which triggers a fallback to Ethereum.